-There is no written examination and candidates are assessed through coursework only.
+There is no written examination and candidates are assessed through coursework only for all SLGP courses.
 Most assessments are based on papers/reports prepared by candidates working either individually or in groups.
 Particular emphasis is place on the research and analysis elements of assessed work.